Noh Matta Wat!: Season 2

 The opening credits now feature a highlight reel from the previous episode.
 The theme music plays after a camera swings back to the audience to reveal the show's name.
 Clip series is the same, except blue is used instead of brown, and the real names of the actors are added in italics above the character name.
 Clip sequences have been added for Kent Clare's Clifford and removed for Curtis Gillett's Steve.

 Commercials: A shot of the Diegos' house on Amara Avenue is shown, covered in blue with the show logo on the lower left, as a male announcer (who also introduces the highlight reel) says: "This segment of Noh Matta Wat is brought to you by...", followed by a female announcer reading the list of sponsors (she also announces the acknowledgment of season 2's corporate sponsors, Grace Kennedy (Belize) Ltd. and BTL).
 The same clip is shown on return from commercials, with a different male announcer shouting, "NOH MATTA WAT!"
 (He also shouts this phrase at the freezeframe section of the show and at the start).
 Closing credits remain the same.
-Note: this has been edited in subsequent airings.
+This has been edited in subsequent airings.